ss49919201/go-functional-layered-architecture/README.md

 A sample Go project implementing layered architecture with functional programming paradigms.
 This project demonstrates clean architecture using dependency injection and functional approaches through a reservation system example.

+This project follows the [Go Module Layout](https://go.dev/doc/modules/layout#server-project) guidelines for server projects, keeping all Go packages implementing the server's logic in the `internal` directory.

 ## Project Overview

 This project provides an implementation example of functional layered architecture in Go.
 Rather than traditional object-oriented approaches, the design emphasizes treating functions as first-class objects, focusing on pure functions and function composition.